 All that’s enabled the firm to maintain its presence – and staff.

-“Other firms have slashed staff, but we have not,” Tom said.
-“Plus, there’s a lot of good will built up in the community – we were on the front page of the St. Louis Post-Dispatch – that will be helpful when the economy comes back.”
+“Other firms have slashed staff, but we have not,” he says.
+“Plus, there’s a lot of good will built up in the community – we were on the front page of the St. Louis Post-Dispatch.”